 There is a lot of work involved in producing each issue of a newsletter.
 You may want to appoint someone to coordinate the work, but it is too much to expect one person to do everything all on their own.
 The newsletter will also be more interesting if there is a range of people involved.

 There might be someone on your committee, or among your members, who has the skills to do the design work, or wants to learn.
 This doesn’t have to be one of the editorial team or committee, but the designer does need to have time to commit and a good understanding of what your group wants the newsletter to be like.
 For tips about design and layout, see our page How to make your neighbourhood newsletter look good.

 Think carefully about how often you want to produce the newsletter.
 How long does it take to produce each edition, and how much time do people have?
 A lot of groups find that a monthly newsletter is too much work, and that it is more realistic to produce one edition every three months.

 What size will it be?

 Printed newsletters are usually booklets, with the finished size being either A4 (the size of a normal sheet of typing paper) or A5 (half the size of A4).
-It is also a good idea to have an agreed number of pages, so you know in advance how much space you are trying to fill, and how much it will cost you to print it.
-See our page on making your newsletter look good for more tips about the layout.
+It is a good idea to have an agreed number of pages, so you know in advance how much space you are trying to fill, and how much the printing will cost.

 How will you get it printed?